How Much Does Ozempic Cost Without Insurance in 2026?

 $50/moYesPart D enrollmentBridge program for eligible 65+

 Prices are approximate and may vary.
-Last updated March 2026.
+Last updated April 2026.

-Manufacturer Discount Programs
+What Manufacturer Discount Programs Exist for GLP-1 Drugs?

 Both Novo Nordisk (Ozempic/Wegovy) and Eli Lilly (Zepbound) offer programs to reduce costs: